oracle-livelabs/apex/apex-professional-hol15/approval-management.md

      </copy>
      ```

-    *Note: For substitution strings with the #STRING_NAME# format.
-You can pass in values for these strings using the Placeholder Values dialog for the Process in Page Designer or the APEX_MAIL API.
+    > **Note:** _For substitution strings with the #STRING\_NAME# format.
+You can pass in values for these strings using the Placeholder Values dialog for the Process in Page Designer or the APEX_MAIL API._

 5. Under **HTML Format**:

-    - For Header - Copy the text below and paste it into the Header:
+    - For **Header**: Copy the text below and paste it into the Header:
     ```
     <copy>
     <b style="font-size: 24px;">My Approvals</b>
     </copy>
     ```
-    - For Body - Copy the text below and paste it into the Body:
+    - For **Body**: Copy the text below and paste it into the Body:
     ```
      <copy>
     <strong>Hello #APEX_TASK_OWNER#</strong>,<br>